MphasisWyde/eWamSublimeAdaptor/README.md

 ### Sublime Plugin install

-To install eWAM Sublime Text plugin, you only need to copy the Gold.sublime-package file in the Default Packages folder of Sublime Text.
+To install eWAM Sublime Text plugin, you only need to copy the Gold.sublime-package file in the default Packages folder of Sublime Text.

 This folder is usually in his path: [SublimeText Installation Folder]\Packages\